bolawole/wikiproject/entries/CSS.md

   # CSS

-CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.
+CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page. it makes the page looks modern. this is an updated entry page